zloirock/core-js/docs/2019-03-19-core-js-3-babel-and-a-look-into-the-future.md

 The main problem comes from supporting ES3 engines (above all, IE8-): most modern ES features are based on ES5 features, which aren't available in those very old browsers.

 The biggest missing important feature is property descriptors: when they aren't available, some features can't be polyfilled because they either are accessors (like `RegExp.prototype.flags` or `URL` properties setters) or are accessors-based (like typed arrays polyfill).
-In order to work around this lack, we need to use different workarounds (for example, to keep `Set.prototype.size` updated).
+In order to workaround this lack, we need to use different workarounds (for example, to keep `Set.prototype.size` updated).
 Maintenance of those workarounds sometimes is too painful, and removing them would highly simplify many polyfills.

 However, descriptors are just a part of this problem.
 The ES5 standard library contains many other features that can be considered as the basis of modern JavaScript: `Object.keys`, `Object.create`, `Object.getPrototypeOf`, `Array.prototype.forEach`, `Function.prototype.bind`, etc. Unlike the most modern features, `core-js` internally relies on them and [in order to implement even a simple modern function, `core-js` needs to load implementations of some of those "building blocks"](https://github.com/babel/babel/pull/7646#discussion_r179333093).
 It is a problem for users who want to create [a maximally minimalistic bundle](https://github.com/zloirock/core-js/issues/388) and only import just a few `core-js` polyfills.